Best robo-advisors in the UAE in 2025 (compared)

 You can have a two-step authentication by just selecting the “Account” tab on the lower right of the screen, and enabling face recognition in the “Security” tab.

-Recently, Sarwa launched Sarwa Trade, a zero-commission trading service where you can buy stocks and ETFs without commissions.
+Recently, Sarwa launched Sarwa Trade, a trading service where you can buy stocks and ETFs for $1 or 0.25% of traded value and US options for $4 per contract.
 This is a separate service from Sarwa Invest, where you will be trading and investing on your own.
-Sarwa Trade is currently only available on Sarwa’s mobile app.

 Sarwa offers four different products targeting various investors.